chrisgoringe/cg-use-everywhere/README.md

 If any restrictions are applied, the `Anything Everywhere` node gets a green circle in the top left hand corner, and a tooltip if yuo hover the mouse over it.

-The final line in the restrictions box is the Priority, which has an automatically calculated value which you can choose to override.
+Priority has an automatically calculated value which you can choose to override.
 If two more more `Anything Everywhere` nodes match the same input, the higher priority node is used.
 If there is a tie, _no connection is made_.
 When there is a tie, if you right-click on the canvas you will find an option to show which nodes are the problem.

+`Repeated Types` determines behaviour when more than one input of the same type is connected to an `Anything Everywhere` node.
+In this case an additional constraint is used to disambiguate which inputs match based on the names of the input slots on the `Anything Everywhere` node and the target node.
+Note that you can rename the input slots on the `Anything Everywhere` node by right-clicking on the input dot.

 ## Seed Everywhere